mattthehat/atlas-mysql/CONTRIBUTING.md

 ---

-Thank you for contributing to QueryCraft MySQL! 🎉
+Thank you for contributing to Atlas MySQL! 🎉